nodejs/package-maintenance/docs/drafts/DEPRECATE-GUIDELINES.md

 - Check for or file issue in the repo to encourage author to deprecate a version that:

   - Has known critical bugs and should be avoided
-  - Known to fail for LTS Node.js
+  - Is known to fail for LTS node.js
   - Has known critical vulnerabilities

 - Check if high priority issues in the package's repo are getting responses from owner